lexathon/giv_tcp/README.md

 * Create a container with the relevant ENV variables below (mimicing the settings.py file)
 * Set the container to auto-restart to ensure reliability
 * Out of the box the default setup enables local MQTT broker and REST service (see below for details)
-* For Invertor autodiscovery to function your container must run on the "Host" network within docker (not Bridge).
-If it fails then you will need to manually add in INVERTOR_IP to the env variables
+* For Inverter autodiscovery to function your container must run on the "Host" network within docker (not Bridge).
+If it fails then you will need to manually add in INVERTER_IP to the env variables

 ### Installation
-The simplist installation method for GivTCP is to use the built-in self-run option which will automatically connect to your invertor and grab the data.
+The simplist installation method for GivTCP is to use the built-in self-run option which will automatically connect to your inverter and grab the data.

 1. Install docker on a suitable machine which is "always on" in your network.
 2. Open up your docker interface (I prefer portainer https://www.portainer.io/)
 3. Navigate to "Stacks" and click "Add Stack"
 4. Copy the contents of the docker-compose.yml file in this repo into the web editor pane
 5. Scoll down to the "Advanced container settings" and select the Env tab
 6. Edit any settings you wish.
-Specifically the INVERTOR_IP
+Specifically the INVERTER_IP
    1. See the below table for other optional variables which you can also use.
 7. Deploy the container